adamzerg/resort-pool-management/resort-pool-management-solution.md

 # Resort Pool Management Service

-## Background
+## Introduction

 In resort settings, a common issue arises where guests reserve pool chairs early in the morning, leaving others unable to use them for the rest of the day.
 To address this, we propose an optimization solution for the iconic pool area, ensuring equitable access to poolside amenities for all guests.

-## Scope of Works
+## System Overview

-Create an AI-driven solution for real-time monitoring of pool lounger usage.
-This service will empower resort staff to swiftly determine chair occupancy status, ensuring guest satisfaction and efficient resource allocation.
+Our solution focuses on real-time monitoring of pool lounger usage, empowering resort staff to swiftly determine chair occupancy status, thereby enhancing guest satisfaction and resource allocation.

-## Concept Abstract

 As part of the standard poolside concierge service, a pool attendant assists guests by placing a fresh towel on each lounge chair.
 Therefore, a sun lounger that is covered with a towel can be considered "in service" and occupied by a guest.
 When a guest has finished using the lounger, the resort staff needs to be notified in a timely manner.
 At that point, the staff can clean up any towels, water bottles, or other items left behind by the departing guest.